 One of the unique characteristics of the University Heights neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.8% of the neighborhoods in America.
 Also of note, 77.5% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

-American households most often have a car, and regularly they have two or three.
-But households in the University Heights neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the University Heights neighborhood have a highly unusual car ownership.
 36.9% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.9% of U.S. neighborhoods.

 Also, if you like to ride the train to work, this neighborhood may be for you.
 NeighborhoodScout's research revealed that 11.2% of the University Heights neighborhood's commuters ride the train to and from work each day, which is more than we found in 95.4% of America's neighborhoods.